High vs Low Hiking Boots: How to Choose?

 • faster fatigue of the muscles around the ankle;

-• increased difficulty balancing on uneven terrain;
+• more difficult balancing on uneven terrain;

 Advantages of High Hiking Boots